FatAnorexic/Calculator/README.md

 }

 function setNumber(number){
-	if previous string index is operator start new number else keep adding digits to string
+	if previous string index is operator start new number{

+	}
+	else keep adding digits to string{
+		if the first element is 0, string[0]=new input value }
 }